scala/scala/src/eclipse/README.md

 You can *fix* it by allowing calls to restricted APIs in `Java=>Compiler=>Errors/Warnings=>Deprecated and Restricted API` settings.

+3. We need to build the continuations library for some dependencies and that library requires the continuations plugin to be enabled.
+In preferences go to Scala=>Compiler and add "continuations:enable" to the P parameter.

-3. The IDE guesses the Scala library version by looking for `library.properties` inside the library jar.
+4. The IDE guesses the Scala library version by looking for `library.properties` inside the library jar.
 The `scala-library` project does not have such a file, so you will see an error about incompatible libraries.
 You can work around it by adding a `library.properties` inside `src/library` with the following contents: